ximarketing/ximarketing.github.io/server/chat-api/README.md

 keys on the server, accepts requests only from the website, limits request size and rate, and resolves model-provided source IDs against the site's published knowledge file.
 Contact messages are sent as plain text to a fixed recipient;
 the visitor's address is used only as Reply-To.
+One optional attachment of up to 2 MB is accepted in PDF, JPG, JPEG, or PNG format.
+The service strictly decodes the Base64 payload, validates both the extension and file signature, and forwards it to the email provider under a server-generated safe filename.
+Attachments are validated in memory and are not written to disk or retained.

 The production secret belongs in `/etc/ximarketing-chat.env` with mode `600`.
 Do not place it in this repository, frontend JavaScript, shell history, or chat.